 This section contains advice and information on Academic and Study Support, Careers Support and Student Financial Support.
 Our Student Wellbeing section has everything you need to know about our Counselling Service, Mental Health Advisors Service, and Student Mentoring.

-The Student Information Centre (the 'i') is your dedicated support hub for advice and guidance in all aspects of life at UCLan.
+The Student Information and Support Centre is your dedicated support hub for advice and guidance in all aspects of life at UCLan.
 Located on the bottom floor of the library, the friendly and professional support staff can provide information on all support services available at the university.

 The International Office provides advice and support for both international students and UK/EU students who wish to travel or study overseas.
 The International Office support staff offer guidance on options for studying abroad (including the University’s ’Study Abroad Exchange Programme’), applying for travel bursaries, and support for immigration and visa applications.